tinbka/rhack/README.md

   * ::Scout (Curl::Easy wrapper with transparent cookies and extendable anonimization processing, detailed request/response info, callbacks and retry configuration)
   * ::Frame (Scout array wrapper with smart request interpretor, load balancing and extendable response processor)
 * Support of javascript processing on loaded html pages is included (johnson gem)
-* Web-service abstraction implementing some examples of how to use this library
+* Web-service-client abstraction implementing some examples of how to use this library

 ---